LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

     Life Cycle Actions:
         • Do not modify user roles or permissions in any way.
-        • Azure Only - Do not Remove or modify in any way the "LOD Policy Set".
+        • Azure Only - Do not Remove or modify in any way the "Skillable Studio Policy Set".

 **and** ANY of the following: